CJGreig/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 #.
 Click 'Add Group', and a new item called 'group1' will appear in your
    'Layers' panel.
 #.
 Now you want to add your map layers to your new group.
 To do this,
-   click and drag your layers onto of 'group1'.
+   click and drag your layers onto 'group1'.
 Your new group should look like this:

    .. figure:: img/Layout_group1.png